shalomeir/snippod-starter-demo-app-front/README.md

 Almost main javascript source are located [**'./src'** directory](https://github.com/shalomeir/snippod-boilerplate/tree/master/snippod_webapp/client/scripts).
 Also customized theme semantic ui source are located [**'./semantic/src/site'** directory](https://github.com/shalomeir/snippod-boilerplate/tree/master/snippod_webapp/client/scripts).
 All semantic ui code are merged by webpack.
 At some point, [Inline Styles](docs/InlineStyles.md) is injected by [Radium](https://github.com/FormidableLabs/radium).
-What initially gets run is `bin/server.js`, which does little more than enable ES6 and ES7 awesomeness in the server-side node code.
+What initially gets run by [Express](http://expressjs.com/) is `bin/server.js`, which does little more than enable ES6 and ES7 awesomeness in the server-side node code.
 It then initiates `server.js`.
 We'd like to apply node server for react server-side rendering, but didn't make perfectly yet.
 A front side ajax call usually doing in Actions.
 We use [Ducks](https://github.com/erikras/ducks-modular-redux) for handling actionTypes and actions, reducer.
 Almost front source architecture is based on ['React Redux Universal Hot Example'](https://github.com/erikras/react-redux-universal-hot-example).